 New Links will unfold in three phases:

-- Phase II (September – December 2019): Draft different network scenarios that show potential changes to the regional transit network; present and receive feedback during a second round of community engagement
+- Phase II (January – March 2020): Draft different network concepts that show potential changes to the regional transit network; present and receive feedback during a second round of community engagement

-- Phase III (Early 2020): Utilizing community feedback, data analysis, and transit agency priorities, propose specific changes to the regional transit network and present those to transit agencies
+- Phase III (likely April – June 2020): Utilizing community feedback, data analysis, and transit agency priorities, propose specific changes to the regional transit network and present those to transit agencies

 After Phase III, the New Links process will be complete, but there will be an unofficial fourth phase as the RTA and Jefferson Transit determine whether to implement the New Links recommendations.